-There are many different types of blue foods.
+There are many different types of blue foods: blue fruits and vegetables.
 For some reason when I think of blue foods I think of Willy Wonka and the chocolate factory LOL.

-Blue foods are often high in antioxidants, which can help promote a healthy lifestyle.
+Blue foods are often high in antioxidants, which can help promote a good lifestyle.
 Many blue foods are also good sources of protein.

 I have always heard the expression “Eat the rainbow” and I have embarked on a quest to try to eat every color food.

-I have found that blue foods vary in color from light to dark blue.
+I have found that blue foods vary in color from light to dark blue and even purplish.

 So next time you are shopping at your local super market, try to pick something blue to add diversity to your diet.